 - 2. The Council undertakes treasury management activity on its own behalf and as administering authority for the West Midlands Debt Administration Fund (WMDAF).
-We are responsible for administering capital funding of approximately £245m on our own account and another £232m on behalf of the WMDAF.
+The Council is responsible for administering capital funding of approximately £245m on its own account and another £232m on behalf of the WMDAF.
 The treasury function is governed by the Council's Treasury Policy Statement and Treasury Management Practices. - 3.
-The Treasury Strategy Statement covers our latest capital funding requirements, our view of interest rate movements and our strategy for borrowing and investment in the light of that view.
+The Treasury Strategy Statement covers the latest capital funding requirements, a view of interest rate movements and a strategy for borrowing and investment in the light of that view.
 As such, it needs to be reviewed annually.
 The Treasury Strategy Statement for 2006/7 is attached as Appendix 1. - 4.
-Our expectations for interest rates over the next twelve months, which will be subject to continuous review with our treasury advisors, are as follows: - Short-term rates.
+Expectations for interest rates over the next twelve months, which will be subject to continuous review with the Council's treasury advisors, are as follows: - Short-term rates.
 The Bank of England Base Rate (currently 4.50%) is expected to fall to 4.00% by the end of 2006.
 Subsequently, it is expected to rise, reaching 4.75% by the end of 2007.

 - Long-term rates.
 The 25-year PWLB rate (currently 3.95%) is expected to rise steadily over the next two years, reaching 4.75% by the end of 2007. - Very long-term rates.
 The 50-year PWLB rate (currently 3.75%) is expected to rise steadily over the next two years, reaching 4.50% by the end of 2007. - 5.
 The Local Government Act 2003 introduced a system of "prudential borrowing" allowing councils to set their own borrowing limits subject to criteria of prudence and affordability.
-These criteria are set out in more detail in the CIPFA Prudential Code which specifically requires us to set a number of prudential indicators.
-The full range of prudential indicators will be considered by the Cabinet on 8th February 2006.
+These criteria are set out in more detail in the CIPFA Prudential Code which specifically requires the Council to set a number of prudential indicators.
+The full range of prudential indicators were considered by the Cabinet on 8th February 2006.
 The proposed indicators that relate to treasury management are set out in the Treasury Strategy Statement. - 6.
 Councils' investment activities are regulated by government guidance issued under Section 15(1)(a) of the Local Government Act 2003.
 Section 5 of the Treasury Strategy Statement constitutes an "Annual Investment Strategy" produced in accordance with the government guidance. - 7.
-In order to protect the Council's position if an individual or organisation were to act upon the views expressed in this report, we have deemed it necessary to produce a disclaimer which is shown as a note at the head of the report and Appendix.
+In order to protect the Council's position if an individual or organisation were to act upon the views expressed in this report, it has been deemed necessary to produce a disclaimer which is shown as a note at the head of the report and Appendix. - 8.
+The recommendations of the meeting of the Audit Committee, held on 2nd February 2006, are set out in paragraphs 12 and 13 below.